Meadowbrook Middle School ASES

 : We would like to remind our families the attendance requirements for the morning program.
 Students MUST

-scan in before 7:15am!
-In addition students must attend the morning program 4 days a week.
+scan in before 7:24 AM.
+In addition students must attend the morning program at least 4 days a week.

 The grant that funds ASES does not recognize an excused absence.
-According to the grant, a student is present or they are not.
+According to the grant, students are either present or they are not.
 We certainly understand that illnesses and emergencies occur, and we are not

 looking to drop a child from the program that has an occasional isolated absence or who is absent from both school and ASES due to illness.